You are invited to join TSA at our very first Connect event for adults living with TSC.

 - Travel such as flights, ground transport to and from an airport, coach travel and fuel expenses for private car journeys

-- Accommodation can be up to two nights at Oaks Hotel, Woolloongabba QLD 4102, with members of the same family sharing.
+- Accommodation for up to two nights at Oaks Hotel, Woolloongabba QLD 4102, with members of the same family sharing (TSA will book this accommodation)

 The grants will be paid by bank transfer no later than Friday 31 May.
-Receipts for travel, fuel or accommodation expenses must be submitted at the conference.
+Receipts must be submitted at the conference.

 We have made a group booking at the Oaks Hotel, Woolloongabba QLD 4102, as it is only a short walk from the venue.